rnlee0054/163.1Website/index.md

 _.exe -edgeDetect threshold_

 Draw the edges of the image's pixels, making the edges white and the rest black.
+This is done by convolving with a gradient (Soble) filter, normalizing the gradients, then thresholding with the _threshold_ value to detect edges.
+The pixel is set to white if its luminance is greater than the _threshold_, black if otherwise.

+_Remember: Click the images below to view full resolution._

 original | 50 | 100 | 150 | 250
 --- | --- | --- | --- | ---